-Mountain State bettors observe a rich post-Super Bowl gambling menu.
+Mountain State bettors are being offered a rich post-Super Bowl gambling menu.

 Say hello to NASCAR, the UFC and the PGA, all loading up their early February schedules.
-Look for this pattern all winter.
+Look for this pattern for the rest of the winter.

-Saturday’s UFC 258 contains a DraftKings West Virginia promo awarding four free $25 bets for new users.
+Saturday’s UFC 258 has inspired a DraftKings West Virginia promo awarding four free $25 bets to new users.

 The Daytona 500 on Sunday highlights the first-week return of the NASCAR circuit.

 PGA enthusiasts can take a crack at long shots in the Pebble Beach Pro Am, running Thursday-Sunday.
 Betting action exists all four days, including head-to-head matchups and selected results by hole.

 Main Card: DraftKings’ odds as of Wednesday morning:

 - Kamaru Usman -278 vs. Gilbert Burns +220, welterweight title bout

 - Alexa Grasso -137 vs. Maycee Barber +110